 When a potential member views your membership sales page, they fully expect you to be your own biggest fan.

-Talking about how fantastic your product is, how amazing you are and that you absolutely, positively believe it’s a no-brainer for someone to join is pretty much a given.
+They expect you to be waxing lyrical about how fantastic your product is, how amazing you are and the fact that you absolutely, positively believe it’s a no-brainer for someone to join.

-After all, you’re hardly going to say that your membership site is mediocre, are you?
+After all, you’re hardly going to say that your membership site sucks, are you?